City of Refugees: The Story of Three Newcomers Who Breathed Life into a Dying American Town

 Amin Ahmad, out now

-A collection of stories challenging conventional assumptions about the inner and outer lives of immigrants from south Asia who struggle to establish new lives in the United States.
+This collection of stories challenges conventional assumptions about the inner and outer lives of immigrants from South Asia, who often struggle to establish new lives in the United States.

 Women of Fire and Snow: Short Stories